-Intervention is usually an in class tool to support those students that need additional support to progress or are identified as those students that would benefit from immediate feedback in lessons.
-However, given the time lost from the pandemic it is clear that some students will benefit from additional lesson time on top of the statutory requirement.
-Students will be identified after each formal assessment and given some additional support in some subjects after the normal end of the school day.
+Intervention is usually an in class tool (wave one) to support those students that need additional support to progress or are identified as those students that would benefit from immediate feedback in lessons.
+Students will be identified after each formal assessment and given some additional support in some subjects after the normal end of the school day (wave Two intervention).